ellacrity/recoil-vscodium-theme/README.md

 - [`YAML`][yaml-fmt]: yaml/yml schema files

 If you find that something is missing, or inconsistent, please feel free to open an issue so we can address it as quickly as possible.
 Thanks!

+### Should I use This?

+This theme is tailored to my specific needs, which are largely centered around working with [`Rust`][rust-lang] and [`Zig`][zig-lang].
+Occasionally, I work with some other languages related to systems programming, such as [`Go`][go-lang] and others.
+I try to give most common languages at least rudimentary support.
+However, I do not guarantee support outside of the list of supported languages.

+**TL;DR**: If you do not work with the languages listed above, then this extension is probably not for you!
+And that is okay!
+Also, if you would like to see a language added and don't mind helping out, I would absolutely love contributions!!

+## Development Status

+This project is currently under **active development**.

+### Registries

+This extension is available for both VSCodium and VSCode.
+It is published to both extension registries and should be easy to install.
+Simply install it as you would any other extension.

 ## Future Goals